dhextras/melody_help/README.md

 ## Deployment to VPS

-To deploy Mode Tunes to a VPS and manage it using PM2 for process management and Caddy for SSL and reverse proxy:
+To deploy Melody Help to a VPS and manage it using PM2 for process management and Caddy for SSL and reverse proxy:

 1. Install PM2 globally (if not already installed):